dalto135/tech-blog/README.md

 Handlebars, express, node, nodemon, Javascript, MYSQL2, Sequelize, Bcrypt, Dotenv

 ## Description
-A social networking website that allows users to create an account, make blog posts, and leave comments on posts others have made.
-Users can go to their personal dashboards, where they can see a list of posts they have made and are prompted to make new posts.
+A social networking website that allows users to gather together and discuss their favorite tech topics.
+Users can create an account, make blog posts, and leave comments on posts others have made.
+They can also go to their personal dashboards, where they can see a list of posts they have made and are prompted to make new posts.

 ## Screenshots
 ![Screenshot 1](Assets/images/screenshot1.png)